How good to lie a little while

 Summary and Analysis

-The speaker lies down on the grass and looks up towards the sky feeling relaxed and happy and this emotion is reflected through her exclamation ‘how good it feels’ to look up towards the sky through the tree .
-The Sky mirrors her happiness and seems to smile back at her providing reassurance.
+The speaker lies down on the grass and looks up towards the sky, feeling relaxed and happy, and this emotion is reflected through her exclamation ‘how good it feels’ to look up towards the sky through the tree.
+The sky mirrors her happiness and seems to smile back at her, providing reassurance.
 The sunlight flickers through the leaves of the tree beside her.
-The warmth of the sun is akin to her mother’s goodnight kisses ,caressing her with comfort and protection.
-The stealthy Wind blowing gently over the grass whispers songs and stories of faraway land.
-Though she can not s the wind she can sense it’s presence as it touches her on its way.
+The warmth of the sun is akin to her mother’s goodnight kisses, caressing her with comfort and protection.
+The stealthy wind blowing gently over the grass whispers songs and stories of faraway lands.
+Though she cannot see the wind, she can sense its presence as it touches her on its way.

-A child in her wondrous imagination found true friendship with mother nature and all her elements.
-She refers to them as her “ gentle friends” .
-The kind sky, the mother like sunlight , the wind with it’s “careful wings” who are invisible to us yet our most reliable companion.
+A child in her wondrous imagination found true friendship with Mother Nature and all her elements.
+She refers to them as her “gentle friends”.
+The kind sky, the mother-like sunlight, and the wind with its “careful wings” are invisible to us yet our most reliable companions.
 The poet stresses over the safety and serenity found in the embrace of nature and that a child has nothing to fear as she is protected and guided by the elemental forces.

 A. Answer the following questions